Use websites instead of virtual directories in IIS

 -

-Click on "Apply" on the right.
+Click on "Apply" in the right-hand navigation area.

-You will now return to the "URL Rewrite" page.
+You will return to the "URL Rewrite" page.

 The rule you just created will now appear in the list.